9seconds/curly/docs/source/implementation.rst

 After we've got token stream from `Lexing`_, it is a time to do parsing.
 The main idea of the parsing is to get `AST tree
 <https://en.wikipedia.org/wiki/Abstract_syntax_tree>`_ from the token
 stream.
 So, convert a list into the tree.
+Yes, before the AST tree we can have a `parse tree <https://en.wikipedia.org/wiki/Parse_tree>`_ but in our case it is almost indistinguishable from AST one.

 To do that, we are going to use stack.
 From the left side is the stack of the parsed, from the right - incoming token stream.
 This token stream